 This role oversees the development and management of digital for the state sector.
-It’s currently held by Colin MacDonald, who is also the Chief Executive (CE) of the Department of Internal Affairs.
+Peter Murray is the acting GCDO, and also the acting Chief Executive (CE) of the Department of Internal Affairs.

 This is a partnership of stakeholders from agencies across government to support the goal of a coherent, all-of-government digital system.